ashutoshbw/headless-calendar/README.md

 | 5                   | Friday        |
 | 6                   | Saturday      |

 The object that you pass is called the _config_ object.
-Using it you can also set a different language for day, month names, which we will see next.
+Using it you can also set a different language for day names and month names.
+We will see that next.

 ### How to get day or month names in other languages?